 - File a lost pet report on the SCRAPS Lost and Found Pet Reporting page and review the SCRAPS Lost and Found Pet list daily to see if someone reports your pet as found.

-- Visit the shelters every few days.
-Don't expect office personnel to identify your pet over the phone.
+- Visit the shelters every day.
+Our office personnel can not identify your pet over the phone.

 - Put up brightly colored signs in your neighborhood and talk to mailmen, deliverymen, etc.